-Business Sales & Business Purchases Solicitors
+Business Sales & Business Purchases Solicitors in Manchester and London

 If you plan to buy a business, or if you are planning to sell, our solicitors can provide expert advice to ensure the process moves smoothly.
 If we are contacted at an early stage, our business Sales & business purchases solicitors can ensure you have the right structure and timing for your purchase/sale.

 - Help you decide on the appropriate structure

 - Help write a Partnership Agreement or Company Articles of Association

 - Advise on what rights and obligation you may take on regarding employees